MChorfa/978-Grid-System/README.markdown

 This repository contains a collection of design templates and code to quickly get you up and running with the 978 (and companion) grid systems.
 As we get free time, we will continue to improve this collection over time.
-We encourage you to contribute as well!
+We encourage you to contribute as well.

 The 978 and companion grid systems are brought to you by [Brothers Roloff](http://www.brothersroloff.com/).
 Learn more about 978 for web design: <http://978.gs/>

 #### Additional Contributors